corda/corda-docs-portal/content/en/tools/archiving-service/archive-library.md

 `QueryableTableExporter` interfaces depending on whether the exporter should export transaction, attachment and/or state table data.

+An exporter that holds resources until its export completes - open output streams, thread pools or partially written output files - should also override `abortExport()` to release them, so that a failed export does not leak them into the node JVM.
+The method is invoked from a `finally` block around the export, so it also runs after a successful export: implementations must be idempotent and must leave the output of any export phase that completed normally untouched.

 ```kotlin
 /**
  * Base class for all exporters.
 Each export should implement one or both